Ali Ahamada: SK Brann

 On 9 June 2020, Ahamada moved to Brann for the rest of the 2020 season.

 He made his debut for the club, starting the whole game, in a 2–1 win against Haugesund in the opening game of the season.
 Since joining Brann, Ahamada quickly established as the club's first choice goalkeeper in the first nine league matches.
 During a 3–1 win against Sandefjord on 12 July 2020, he was booked in the 22nd minute after giving away a penalty and successfully saved it from Rufo.
-After the match, Brann appealed against his booking and it was later rescinded.
+After the match, Brann appealed his booking and it was later rescinded.
 However, Ahamada suffered ankle injury that saw him out for a month.
 On 29 August 2020, he returned from injury, appearing as an unused substitute for a match against Strømsgodset.
 Following this, Ahamada continued to remain on the substitute bench for the next two months.
 He returned to the first team against Haugesund on 7 November 2020 and started the whole game, as SK Brann lost 2–1.
 Following this, Ahamada never played for the club again after missing two matches due to a quarantine.
 At the end of the 2020 season, he went on to make ten appearances in all competitions.
 Following this, it was announced on 22 December 2020 that Ahamada left the club by mutual consent.